levon003/levon003.github.io/_posts/2024-07-18-for-loop-interview.md

 Here are the programming languages I listed on the July 2024 version of my resume and my self-assesment of whether I could write a [`for` loop](https://en.wikipedia.org/wiki/For_loop) in that language.

-The current version of my resume lists the following languages
+The current version of my resume lists the following 13 languages:

 | Language | Can I write a `for` loop in this language? |
 | -- | --|